riseshia/riseshia/README.md

-Corrently working as a SWE of Cookpad Service Engineering Group at Cookpad.
+Currently working as a SWE of Cookpad Service Engineering Group at Cookpad.